Bank06/Atomic-X-PD/README.md

 # Atomic-X

+DONT FUCKING BE SKID

+TAKE UR TIME AND DONT PAY FOR EXPINSIVE SHIT OK !!!

-Best Hub For Project Delta
+Best Hub For Project Delta!

+BETER THAT BURN HUB LOL!